colide12/WesternScraper/README.md

 MainCrawler:
     -Westlaw
-        WestlawURLScraper: A class to get urls for invalidation verdicts, output is docURL_Ver.csv.
+        WestlawURLScraper: A class to get urls for invalidation verdicts, output is verdictDocURL_Date_Number.csv.
         Then uses CleanedData to download patents subject to verdicts, panel members, and their votes.
 Output is AddedData.csv.
         Data_Merging: Merges docURL_Ver.csv and erase duplicates.
 CleanedData.csv is an output.